 Rocky Mountain Arsenal National Wildlife Refuge was established in 2004, in part, to protect our national symbol, the bald eagle.
 The land has a unique story - it has survived the test of time and transitioned from farmland, to war-time manufacturing site, to wildlife sanctuary.
 It may be one of the finest conservation success stories and a place where wildlife thrives.

 One of the best ways to experience this 15,000 acre Refuge is by taking the 11-mile Wildlife Drive auto tour in your vehicle.
 Listen to the podcast, which corresponds with each mile marker along the way to discover more about the Refuge and its wildlife.
-The Wildlife Drive takes about 45 minutes to 1 hour to complete.
+The Wildlife Drive takes about 45 minutes to 1 hour to complete and is free.

 Know Before You Go: